ensapra/sapra.EasyParameters/README.md

 2 - Deriving from EasyParametersDrawer, implementing the two methods.

-GetMethods(): Return a list of those objects that need to be taken into account.
+GetMethods(): Return a list of those objects that need to be taken into account when selecting a field.
+The parameter, "component", refers to the object selected.
+Ex: On the implementation EPComponent, this method returns all the components that can be found in relation to the component selected.

 ObjectField(): Fill up the field of the component selection, bottow left.
+This field should assign the serializedProperty, "parentObject" to the object containing the desired field to connect with the Animator.
+Ex: On the implementation EPComponent, this method creates an Object Field from where a component can be selected.

 ## Example
 Here you can see a simple controller, with a list of component easy parameters,